 - You will see your oncologist, the doctor who treats your cancer.

 When to Call the Doctor

-- You feel a burning sensation in your throat when you sleep or lay down.
+- Burning sensation in your throat when you sleep or lay down